grafana/grafana-operator/examples/serviceaccounts/_index.md

 Any `SA` matches exactly one Grafana instance through the `.spec.instanceName` field.
 The `instanceName` references the `.metadata.name` field of the `Grafana` resource.

-Additionally, the matching is limited within the same namespace as shown below.
+Additionally, service accounts are only supported in the same namespace as shown below.

 {{< readfile file="resources.yaml" code="true" lang="yaml" >}}